 According to the above, the Tihany building complex is a monastery and an abbey.
 Andrew I. established it in 1055.
 Although primarily written in Latin, the charter contains the earliest extant text written in Hungarian.

 Just like most of the Balaton region, Tihany was also affected by the arrival of Turkish forces.
-In the XVI-XVII. century they made it into a border castle, moved the monks of the Benedict order away, and the soldiers moved in their place.
-If you walk by the lookout tower, you will easily see why.
-This height had a strategic significance since you can see the Balaton region due to the beautiful circular panorama.
+In the XVI-XVII.
+Century, they made it into a border castle, moved the monks of the Benedict order away, and the soldiers moved in their place.
+If you walk by the lookout tower, you will quickly see why.
+This height was strategically significant since you can see the Balaton region due to the beautiful circular panorama.

-After the war, the monks could move back to the building complex.
-However, they remodelled it multiple times during the next decades until it reached its final form, the one you see today, in 1754.
-The monks had to leave the monastery in 1950, which was functioning as a poorhouse and museum before.
+After the war, the monks could return to the building complex.
+However, it was remodelled multiple times during the next decades until it reached its final form, the one you see today, in 1754.
+The monks had to leave the monastery in 1950, which had previously functioned as a poorhouse and museum.

 They received it officially in 1994 from the Hungarian State.
 However, the museum hasn’t gotten lost; to this day, it is the home of countless exhibitions and concerts.
 At this point, I can’t leave it out: beware, Pagan Madonna is only the product of imagination!
 You won’t find the famous statue in the building.

 The abbey is just as eye-catching on the inside.
 However, you will find the real miracle outside.
-In the summer, the clear sky, the sailboats gliding on the unique blue water of Lake Balaton with the surrounding hills and mountains offer an amazing view.
-They enhanced this view with binoculars, so the curious children's eyes could also be satisfied.
+In the summer, the clear sky and the sailboats gliding on the unique blue water of Lake Balaton with the surrounding hills and mountains offer a fantastic view.
+They enhanced this view with binoculars so the curious children's eyes could also be satisfied.

 They created the Lavender House on the shore of the Tihany Inner Lake in 2000, which, contrary to its name, is not only about lavender; it showcases the characteristics, past and present, of the Balaton Highlands National Park and the broader region.

-I can state without exaggeration that this is a true family activity since they await the small ones with countless games.
-At the same time, there is plenty of historical and biological knowledge waiting to be discovered by the parents.
-If you are curious about the formation of Lake Balaton, the bubbling volcanoes, the mysteries of wildlife, and of course lavender itself, definitely don’t miss it!
+I can state without exaggeration that this is an actual family activity since they await the small ones with countless games.
+At the same time, the parents are waiting to discover plenty of historical and biological knowledge.
+If you are curious about the formation of Lake Balaton, the bubbling volcanoes, the mysteries of wildlife, and, of course, lavender itself, don’t miss it!

 Tihany Lavender Festival

-And if it’s a celebration, it is worth visiting Tihany during the festival if you like lavender.
+And if it’s a celebration, visiting Tihany during the festival is worth visiting if you like lavender.
 Not only does the city turn purple, but the characteristic, calming smell of lavender is everywhere.
-The shops strongly use the symbolic flower as decoration during the rest of the year; however, you can witness a true flood of lavender products during the festival.
-You can get anything made from lavender: cosmetics, toiletries, lavender pillow (which is surprisingly comfortable), lavender sweets, coffees, and foods await you at the location.
+The shops strongly use symbolic flowers as decoration during the rest of the year; however, you can witness an actual flood of lavender products during the festival.
+You can get anything made from lavender: cosmetics, toiletries, lavender pillows (which are surprisingly comfortable), lavender sweets, coffees, and foods await you at the location.

 • Address of Lavender House: Tihany, Major St. 67, 8237